Heritage - 25 the 'Pinch' That Went Wrong, Along With Cover Operation 'Jubilee', Dieppe 19th August 1942

 Lessons learned at Dieppe would be applied for the US' North African landings - 'Operation Torch' on the Algerian shore, and ultimately the Normandy landings twenty-two months later.

-The opposition was not investigated extensively enough
+The opposition was not investigated extensively enough - nor was the terrain on the beaches

 The 'Pinch' - all really rather hush-hush old boy